 Wood, Kenneth E.

-Chief Clinical Officer, UMMC
+Chief Clinical Officer, Lifespan Health System, Rhode Island

+Previously Dr. Wood was with the University of Maryland Medical Center (UMMC) where he was a Senior Vice President and Chief Clinical Officer, Associate Chief Medical Officer for the University of Maryland Medical System and Director of the University of Maryland Critical Care Network.
 Prior to arriving at the University of Maryland, Dr. Wood was the Chief Medical Officer at the Geisinger Medical Center in Danville, Pennsylvania and a Clinical Professor of Medicine at the Temple University School of Medicine in Philadelphia.
 At Geisinger, Dr. Wood was responsible for the administrative and operational oversight of the Medical Center and the Director of the Geisinger Health System Center for Systems Re-engineering in Health Care where he was a federally funded investigator in applications of systems engineering to health care.

-Previously, Dr. Wood was a professor of medicine and anesthesiology at the University of Wisconsin School of Medicine and Public Health in Madison, Wisc.
+Dr. Wood also was a professor of medicine and anesthesiology at the University of Wisconsin School of Medicine and Public Health in Madison, Wisc.
 During that time he was an attending staff physician in the Intensive Care Unit, staff in the Emergency Medicine Department and a medical flight physician.
 Administratively, he was the director of critical care medicine and the Trauma and Life Support Center, the Pulmonary and Critical Care Fellowship and the senior director of medical affairs.
 In his administrative role, he was responsible for implementing the Tele-ICU Program at the University of Wisconsin and later for the Geisinger Health System.

 At the University of Wisconsin, Dr. Wood was a federally funded investigator focusing upon systems engineering applications to critical care medicine.